Henriette Deluzy-Desportes: Artist and educator

 She made a pastel portrait of Maria Malleville Wheelock Smith (granddaughter of William Allen and Maria Malleville Wheelock) and an unidentified girl around 1865 which has been among the collection of the Stockbridge Library Association.
 The association has also owned two charcoal drawings that Henriette made of Clara Field (1851–1921) around 1858 and around 1862.

 Death

 Henriette died of cancer in New York City on March 6, 1875.
-The funeral, led by Rev. Dr. William Adams, was held at the Madison Square Presbyterian Church in New York City.
+The funeral, led by William Adams, was held at the Madison Square Presbyterian Church in New York City.
 Peter Cooper and William Cullen Bryant were two of her pallbearers.
 She was buried in Stockbridge.

-Looking back on her life, she quoted Matthew Henry (1662-1714) "All this, and Heaven, too," which became the name of the book written about her by Rachel Field, her great niece.
-Henriette was known in the Field family for her "courage, goodness, and gallant spirit."
+Looking back on her life, she quoted Matthew Henry (1662-1714) "All this, and Heaven, too", which became the name of the book written about her by Rachel Field, her grand-niece.
+Henriette was known in the Field family for her "courage, goodness, and gallant spirit".

 The book Home sketches in France, and other papers of the late Mrs. Henry M. Field was published the year of her death.
 Henry Martyn Field married for a second time after Henriette's death.